burkek/weatherExample/README.md

     python3 -m http.server

+Alternatively, put the files on a PHP server and visit index.html

 The app is made using React Native.
 Run the packager using "npm start".
 Start a virtual device and run the app using Expo.